MrMarcusZ/MrMarcusZ/README.md

 - 👋 Hi, I’m @MrMarcusZ
 - 👀 I’m interested in ...
 Anything honestly, being new I am open to learning a lot ;-)
 - 🌱 I’m currently learning ...
-Python and JavaScript/Node.JS, I just spent 2020/2021 on Java
+Java, JavaScript/Node.JS, linux
-- 💞️ I’m looking to collaborate on ... right now I don't know, but I hope to know soon.
+- 💞️ I’m looking to collaborate on ...
+I am open to a veriety of projects at this stage.
 - 📫 How to reach me ... marcusdevelopmentz@gmail.com

 <!---